 The sale, delivery, possession, and consumption of alcoholic beverages in or on any property owned or controlled by Illinois State University is prohibited, except as otherwise provided in this policy.

-6. Whether the event prohibits participants from removing alcoholic beverages from the venue; and Grammatical changes were accepted
+6. Whether the event sponsor prohibits participants from removing alcoholic beverages from the venue; and Grammatical changes were accepted

 For purposes of this policy, the term "alcoholic beverages" includes only legally produced, commercially available beverages having alcoholic content.
 All other beverages having an alcoholic content shall be strictly prohibited and excluded from the permissible uses under these regulations.

-The following regulations apply whenever alcoholic beverages are served, sold, and/or consumed in buildings owned or under the control of Illinois State University:
+The following regulations apply whenever alcoholic beverages are served, sold, and/or consumed in buildings or other property owned or under the control of Illinois State University:

-1. Sponsors/representatives of University events must seek written approval for the sale and serving of alcoholic beverages from the President at least two (2) weeks in advance of the event https://my.illinoisstate.edu/alcohol-food-events.
+1. Sponsors/representatives of University events must seek written approval for the sale and serving of alcoholic beverages from the President at least two (2) weeks in advance of the event.
+See approval form located at https://my.illinoisstate.edu/alcohol-food-events.
 The request will be reviewed to insure the proposed event meets the requirements of state law and university policies.
 There will be no standing approvals.
 A hyperlink was added here

-Tailgating at Football Games
+Tailgating

 The President of Illinois State University is authorized to permit the consumption of alcohol at designated times and in designated areas of the University on days when outdoor athletic events take place.